1989 Sino-Soviet Summit: Summit meeting (15–18 May 1989)

 Due to the 1989 Tiananmen Square protests, the original plans of receiving the Soviet delegation with a grand ceremony at Tiananmen Square had to be scratched.
 Instead, the Soviet delegation only received a small welcoming ceremony at the airport.
 Some students who were occupying the square were holding banners and hailing Gorbachev as "The Ambassador of Democracy" as a result of the political reforms Gorbachev has instituted back in the Soviet Union.
 On May 16, 1989, Mikhail Gorbachev finally met with the Chinese paramount leader, Deng Xiaoping, at the Great Hall of the People.
-Gorbachev also met with General Secretary Zhao Ziyang and the Premier of the People's Republic of China, Li Peng.
+Gorbachev also met with General Secretary Zhao Ziyang and the Premier of China, Li Peng.
 Gorbachev's meeting with Deng was supposed to represent the normalization of state-to-state relations while his meeting with General Secretary Zhao Ziyang was supposed to represent the restoration of party-to-party relations.
 Chinese politicians emphasized that the restoration of party relations did not mean returning to the dominance of the Soviet Union.
 They stressed that the relationship would be of equality, independence, and sovereignty.
 Deng also viewed the summit as his last chance to assert his will over Sino-Soviet relations.
 The two sides agreed that the two nations would share information and experiences, but will not harmonize policies.

 One of the central issues that was discussed was the disagreement over the Cambodian issue.
 China viewed Cambodia as a Vietnamese puppet state and called for Vietnamese troop withdrawal from the area.
 The Chinese supported the idea of a quadrilateral coalition government headed by Prince Sihanouk.
 They wanted written Soviet commitment to a comprehensive settlement.
 The Soviets, on the other hand, considered Cambodian national reconciliation a domestic issue and it should be handled as such.
 Gorbachev discussed future economic developments, such as cooperation in metallurgy and energy and transportation, with Premier Li Peng.

 One area where progress was made during the summit was the reduction in military tensions.
 Both sides agreed to reduce the military numbers along the borders to a minimum.
 On May 17, Gorbachev announced a plan to set up a "working negotiating mechanism" for troop reductions along the border.

 During Gorbachev's meeting with Zhao, Zhao emphasized the fact that Deng's retirement from the 13th party congress had only been formal and that he remained the paramount leader in China.
 Soviet assessment of this statement was that Zhao was putting the blame on Deng for the student protests that had disrupted some of the social events planned for the Soviet delegation.